kahlertfr/depth-aware-motion-deblurring/docs/chapters/depth-aware-deblurring.rst

     H(k) = - \sum_{x \in k} x \log x

-- mark PSF as unreliable if entropy is notably larger than it peers in the same level :red:`what excatly is the same level?`
+- mark PSF as unreliable if entropy is notably larger than it peers in the same level (through all three sub-trees)

 - candidates are: parent and own kernel and sibbling kernel if reliable